bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/deploy.rst

 methods.
 See :ref:`ug_output_embed_apps` for a detailed discussion of their usage, with examples.

-As a brief summary, these methods return the text of an HTML ``<script>`` tag, which contains an ``id`` attribute tracking the session ID that Bokeh server will use, as well as some JavaScript which loads resources from your Bokeh server instance and embed a view of your Bokeh application into the parent page.
-The embedded view of your Bokeh application will appear relative to wherever you include the generated script tag in the parent page.

 If the parent service you wish to integrate with is not Python-based, you can still integrate with Bokeh through the ``server_document`` / ``server_session`` methods, but you will need to do so by calling out to a small, long-lived